 1. Just wait.

 In an article in Newsweek, economist William Dickens of Northeastern University explains that human beings value current happiness over future happiness.
 In fact, we may even be hard-wired to do so.
-How can we override our built-in urge for instant gratificatio ?
+How can we override our built-in urge for instant gratification?
 With patience.
-My own personal strategy is to “pin” things I’m admiring onto a Pinterest board for later, which could mean a week, a month, or more, and then revisit.
+My own personal strategy is to pin things I’m admiring onto a Pinterest board for later, which could mean a week, a month, or more, and then revisit.
 Do I still want it?
-And more important, do I really need it?
+And, more importantly, do I really need it?
 Research shows that dopamine—one of the brain’s feel-good chemicals—actually gets released in anticipation of a purchase, perhaps even more than during the actual buying experience itself.
 So go ahead: window shop, pin it, bookmark it, share it on Facebook, or rip out the magazine page—have fun with the fantasy, but stop there.